-CBD and THC derivatives (standard oil) derived the largest share of the Company's revenue of 99%, followed by extraction services at 1%.
+CBD and THC derivatives (standard oil) derived the largest share of the Company's revenue of 99% this year.
+In the comparative years, 55% of the Company's revenue was derived from CBD derivatives and the remaining 45% was derived from extraction services.